fleetdm/fleet/handbook/queries/get-installed-macos-software.md

 SELECT
   name AS name,
   version AS version,
-  'Browswer plugin (Chrome)' AS type, 'chrome_extensions' AS source
+  'Browser plugin (Chrome)' AS type, 'chrome_extensions' AS source
 FROM chrome_extensions
 UNION
 SELECT
   name AS name,
   version AS version,
-  'Browswer plugin (Firefox)' AS type, 'firefox_addons' AS source
+  'Browser plugin (Firefox)' AS type,
+  'firefox_addons' AS source
 FROM firefox_addons
 UNION
 SELECT
   name As name,
   version AS version,
-  'Browswer plugin (Safari)' AS type, 'safari_extensions' AS source
+  'Browser plugin (Safari)' AS type, 'safari_extensions' AS source
 FROM safari_extensions
 UNION